 Why can’t I, the former devourer of books, complete even a single one today?
 I put the blame partly on technology: Streaming websites offer us thousands of shows and movies.
 And unlike books, which require imagination on the reader’s part, these shows serve you everything on a platter.

-ifteen minutes into reading this year’s Man Booker-winner Flights, by Polish author Olga Tokarczuk, the words on the page in front of me started to blur.
+Fifteen minutes into reading Man Booker-winner Flights, by Polish author Olga Tokarczuk, the words on the page in front of me started to blur.
 Sentences merged into one another, and created a new unfathomable language.
 With furrowed brows, I tried to concentrate.
 I owed it to the book because it had received rave reviews; one critic had described it as “a passionate and enchantingly discursive plea for meaningful connectedness, for the acceptance of fluidity, mobility, illusoriness,” which I imagine means “It’s a good read.”
 However, a few more words in, I shut the book, yawned, stretched, and started browsing Netflix.

 How did I get to this point?
 I’ve always been a reader.
 It started with a bunch of Enid Blytons my mother gave me when I was a child.
 I opened them and would instantly be transported to the land of elves, fairies, tea parties, scones, and magic.
 I’d devour books in one go – such was the hunger, such was the joy.

 During long, idyllic summer days I could spend hours lying on the bed, turning pages and turning sides, trying to gulp down the story as fast as possible.
 Calls for lunch and dinner were ignored.
 So were friends who rang the doorbell.
 It was a fever that would not go away.